netwerk-digitaal-erfgoed/interface-usable-visible/modemuze/knowledgegraph/datamodel.md

 Translation of the Conceptual Data Model to RDF.

 The aim is to make it easy to query the data in a knowledge graph.
-This means: use a single, straightforward vocabulary and transform the data of the sources, where applicable, to make it fit the vocabulary.
+This means: use straightforward vocabularies and transform the data of the sources, where applicable, to make it fit the vocabularies.

 ### Namespaces